readandprogress/reading.is-a.dev/_posts/Guides/2024-03-25-keeping-my-notes-synced-with-git-and-github.md

 After my home lab suffered an early death due to a bad power supply which, by the way, you can read about [here]({% post_url /Tech/2023-06-10-goodbye-my-first-homelab %})!

 It was back to good old syncing for me.
 This time I just manually synced some files.
-I keep everything on a flash drive connected to my Chromebook and some files like my movies, shows and books on my tablet, since that's where I consume most of those media.
+I keep everything on a flash drive connected to my Chromebook and some files like my movies, shows and books on my tablet, since that's where I consume most of that media.

-That was a *pain*, as you can imagine to managed!
+That was a *pain*, as you can imagine to manage!
 So I decide to try out [Syncthing](https://syncthing.net/)!
 I used similar software before with mixed results, but I never tried out anything and, for the most part, it worked well.
 This time I synched my notes as well, since I have started experimenting with taking notes on my tablet like I have aforementioned.

 And well, it didn't last long, at *all*!
-After a few days, my Chromebook crashed from running the Synthing server, which is odd since it shouldn't be that intensive but `crostini`, where I was running it, can be quite resource intensive.
+After a few days, my Chromebook crashed from running the Synthing server, which is odd since it shouldn't be that intensive but `crostini`, where I was running it, can be quite resource intensive since is a cointainer ad all.
 So that was a wash and a huge bummer since I love having my notes automatically synched specifically.

 This brings us to now, and I know I have digressed a fair bit!
 But I wanted to let you know about my situation before showing you this solution.